syzygy-germany/syzygy-qrpreview/README.md

 - Open an QR code scanner app on your mobile device and scan the code
 - The site to preview should be opened in a browser
 - Have fun!

+## Contribution

+- run `composer install`
+- configure webserver root to `.Build/public`
+- go through the installation of TYPO3
+- run `composer install-needed-extensions`

+Notice: Make sure to load the backend without browser cache as it might cache the ajax routes needed by this extension